ravendb/bootcamp/src/unit1/lesson3/README.md

-# Unit 1, Lesson 3 - Let's code!
+# Unit 1, Lesson 3 - Let's Code!

 Until now, we were only using the Management Studio.
-It is great!
-But I fill it is time to write some code.
-Don't you think?
+Now it's time to write some code.

-In this lesson, you will write some very simple C# programs which load data from the database.
+In this lesson you will write some very simple C# programs which load data from the database.

-We are using C# here, but you could you Java, Node, Python, Ruby, Go...
-There different sintaxes but the main idea remains the same.
+We are using C# here, but you can you Java, Node, Python, Ruby, Go...
+There different syntaxes but the main idea remains the same.

 This lesson picks up right where [Lesson 2](../lesson2/README.md) left off.

-## Exercise 1: Your first RavenDB client application
+## Exercise 1: Your first RavenDB Client Application

 In this exercise we will write a very basic RavenDB client application.
 You can use .NET core or .NET full.